redhat-cop/infra.aap_configuration/roles/roles/README.md

 #### Role

-`role` must be one of the following:
+`role` must be one of the following (or roles must contain a list made up from the following):

 - `admin`
 - `read`